 While this rule aims to prevent tax avoidance, it introduces a level of uncertainty and subjectivity.
 Determining what constitutes a “normal return” or what a “prudent investor” would expect may lead to inconsistent interpretations.
 This could create challenges for business owners and shareholders, adding complexity and risk, especially in cases where companies have legitimate reasons for reinvesting profits rather than paying dividends.
 It raises the question: is the Canada Revenue Agency (CRA) best positioned to make these determinations about what constitutes a reasonable rate of return?

 Given the nuanced and varied nature of private business operations, it may be difficult for the CRA to consistently assess what an appropriate dividend payout would be for each business.
 First, it could discourage reinvestment in businesses requiring growth capital or create uncertainties for entrepreneurs trying to plan for the future.
 Second, it adds more red tape and work for CRA.
-As such, we believe that this anti-avoidance rule may not be the most effective approach and would benefit from further clarification or guidelines to provide more certainty and reduce the risk of inconsistent application.

 Example: Sale in 2029